Milly Boughton

-Milly Isabelle Boughton (born 3 February 2006) is a professional soccer player who plays as a midfielder for the Scottish Women's Premier League team Hibernian.
+Milly Isabelle Boughton (born 3 February 2006) is a professional soccer player who plays as a midfielder for the Scottish Women's Premier League (SWPL) club Motherwell, on loan from Hibernian.
 Born in England, she represents Australia at an under-20 and an under-23 international.
 She is regarded as an emerging young talent.

 Early life

 Boughton was born on 3 February 2006 in South London.
 She moved to New South Wales when she was two years old.
 When she was 12 years old, her younger brother Jack was born.

 Boughton has always been passionate about soccer, education and family.
 She attended Westfields Sports High School in the Greater Western Sydney suburb of Fairfield West and played for the Football NSW Institute.
 This was until she moved back to London for family reasons, where she trialled for West Ham United.
 She was later selected by Tottenham Hotspur to play for their academy.

 Club career

 West Ham United

 After moving back to London in 2022, Boughton trialled for West Ham United.
 Initially training with the under-21s, she eventually began training with the first team.
 In her first season at the club's academy, she scored eight goals in 12 matches.